lerwickbrianw/Project2/README.md

 - Task - Add additional customer based fields to the signup.ejs file. - Complete
 - Task - Add additional fields to profile.ejs file. - Complete
-- Task - Update profile.ejs to show all customer orders.(need orders table created first)
+- Task - Update profile.ejs to show all customer orders. - Complete
 - Task - Remove Delete customer button. - Complete
 - Task - catch error for duplicate username. - catch complete but not able to add error message to signup page.
+- Task - refactor profile.ejs to include a query to get all order data to display

 ### 3. User Story Three